DSV Alvin: Sinking

 Severe weather prevented the recovery of Alvin throughout late 1968, but it was photographed at the bottom of the Atlantic Ocean in June 1969 by a sled towed by USS Mizar.
 Alvin was found to be upright and appeared intact except for damage to the stern.
 It was decided to attempt recovery; although no object of Alvin's size had ever been recovered from a depth of 5000 ft, recovery was "deemed to be within the state of the art".
 In August 1969, the Aluminaut, a DSV built by Reynolds Metals Company, descended to Alvin but had trouble attaching the required lines, and side effects from Hurricane Camille were producing worsening weather, causing the team to return to Woods Hole to regroup.
-The second attempt started on 27 August, and Aluminaut was able to secure a line and safety slings on Alvin, and wrapped a prefabricated nylon net around its hull, allowing it to be hauled up by Mizar.
+The second attempt started on August 27, and Aluminaut was able to secure a line and safety slings to Alvin and wrap a nylon net around its hull, allowing it to be hauled up by Mizar.
 Alvin was towed, submerged at 40 ft, at a speed of 2 kn, back to Woods Hole.